PERG | FAQs - Navigating the Guidelines

 When implementing the Guidelines, private equity firms and their portfolio companies are required to “comply or explain” with additional transparency and disclosure requirements.

 Companies and their owners who do not comply with the Walker Guidelines are noted in the annual PERG report, see here.
-In the most recent 15th annual PERG report, the following companies were non-compliant:

 Portfolio Company Private Equity House

-Acacium Group Onex
+Acacium Group Owned by Onex

-Amey One Equity Partners
+Amey Owned by One Equity Partners

-Energy Assets Group Asterion Industrial Partners
+Energy Assets Group Owned by Asterion Industrial Partners

-Equiniti Group PLC Siris
+Equiniti Group PLC Owned by Siris Capital

-Interpath Advisory H.I.G Capital
+Interpath Advisory Owned by H.I.G Capital

-Punch Taverns Fortress Investment Group
+Punch Taverns Owned by Fortress Investment Group

-TES Global Onex
+TES Global Owned by Onex

 It is important to note that not all of the private equity firms covered by the Guidelines are members of the BVCA, and therefore it is more difficult to ensure their compliance.